joaquimadraz/compel/README.md

 - `#run`
   - Validates and returns an Hash with coerced params plus a `:errors` key with a _Rails like_ Hash of errors if any.
 - `#run!`
-  - Validates and raises `Compel::InvalidParamsError` exception the coerced params and generated errors.
+  - Validates and raises `Compel::InvalidParamsError` exception with the coerced params and errors.
 - `#run?`
   - Validates and returns true or false.